AdeolaJoseph/AdeolaJoseph/README.md

 I am a passionate and dedicated graduate student specializing in **Intelligent Robotics** 🚁, with a concentration on aerial robotics.
 Currently residing in the beautiful city of Zagreb, Croatia 🌍, I’m deeply immersed in exploring the intersection 🤓 of robotics, machine learning 🧠, and computer vision 👁️, striving to contribute innovative solutions 💡 in these realms.

 I’m genuinely excited about leveraging technology to solve real-world problems and am always eager to connect with like-minded individuals, collaborate on projects 🤝, and share knowledge 📘.
-Feel free to reach out if you're interested in robotics, AI, or just want to say hi!
+Feel free to take a look at my repositories and reach out if you're interested in robotics, AI, or just want to say hi!

 **Let’s make the world a smarter place together! 🌟**